tectonic-typesetting/tectonic/docs/src/cli/index.md

-# Tectonic’s Command Line Interface
+# Tectonic's Command Line Interface

 Tectonic has many command line options.
 If you have Tectonic installed, you can view them with `tectonic --help`.